ambiennt/vt-releases/DOCUMENTATION_LITE.md

 		- Type: `int`
 		- Allowed values: see [Key Codes](#key-codes) for a list of enumerated values.
 		- The key code used to drop the entire hovered item stack while in a container screen.
 This is also beneficial for the same reasons as `drop_hotbar_selected_stack_key`.
-	- `flying_item_anim`
+	- `flying_inventory_item_anim`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}
 		- Toggles the 'flying item' animation when an item stack is being swapped.
 This is the same animation that plays in vanilla MCBE when an item stack is shift-clicked into another slot.
 Disabling this animation means that the swap appears 'instant'.
+This setting has no effect while the `disable_flying_inventory_item_anim` feature is enabled.

 ---